Chrissy Teigen Is Leaving Snapchat Because Of Its Insensitive ‘Slap Rihanna’ Ad

 Chrissy Teigen is known in some circles online as the queen of Twitter, but it doesn’t look as if the model and TV host has any plans to reign over Snapchat anytime soon.
-The mom-of-one tweeted that she was leaving Snapchat on Sunday, partly because of the company’s decision to make light of Rihanna’s past as a domestic abuse victim, reports Hello Giggles.
+The soon-to-be-mother-of-two tweeted that she was leaving Snapchat on Sunday, partly because of the company’s decision to make light of Rihanna’s past as a domestic abuse victim, reports Hello Giggles.

 “I stopped using snap.
 The update, the constant complaints of people not being able to find me, plus the Rihanna poll…no bueno.”